Who is funding fossil fuel expansion? – DW – 11/12/2024

 Officially tracked global financial flows into the industry could be the tip of the iceberg, said Franziska Mager, senior researcher at Tax Justice Network, a UK advocacy group working against tax avoidance.

-A recent paper she co-authored on 'greenlaundering' in the industry, says the existence of opaque financial practices — including the use of secrecy jurisdictions, a type of tax haven — obscure the true scale of fossil fuel financing.
+A recent paper she co-authored on "greenlaundering" in the industry said the existence of opaque financial practices — including the use of secrecy jurisdictions, a type of tax haven — obscure the true scale of fossil fuel financing.

 DW reached out to an industry trade association for comment but they did not respond in time for publication.